Yes, drinking alcohol thins your blood. Alcohol interferes with the clotting process in two ways,

 Can alcohol lower blood pressure?

-Is it true that alcohol is good for blood pressure in small amounts?
+Is alcohol good for blood pressure in small amounts?

 Light drinking (one or two drinks) can lower your blood pressure, but that doesn’t mean it’s good for you.
 Alcohol doesn’t lower your blood pressure by a significant amount.
 Many of the studies that make this claim do not consider other lifestyle choices, like diet and exercise, which have a much bigger impact on blood pressure.